-- If at expiry the spot rate is above the upper edge of the range, the client has to sell the foreign currency at the upper strike of the range forward, which might generate an FX loss for them. - The lower strike of the risk-reversal offers full protection at a less favourable level than the forward rate. - Unwinding the transaction may result in a loss for the company. - Available derivative limit is required to sell the option.
+- If at expiry the spot rate is above the upper edge of the range, the client has to sell the foreign currency at the upper strike of the range forward, which might generate an FX loss for them. - The lower strike of the risk-reversal offers full protection at a less favourable level than the forward rate. - Unwinding the transaction may result in a loss for the company.
+Available derivative limit is required to call the entire. - Available derivative limit is required to sell the option.
 Due to the unfavourable exchange rate movements the originally allocated derivative limit can be exceeded, and the Bank may request additional collateral. - Changes in spot FX, volatility, interest rates, and shortening time to maturity might cause unfavourable movements for the seller of the option.
-In certain cases, liquidity shortages can occur on the option markets, which can negatively affect the tradeable prices.
+In certain cases, liquidity shortages can occur on the option markets, which can negatively affect the tradeable prices. - In theory, the potential loss is unlimited.